Camping 3

 Camping 3 is a 2016 French comedy film directed by Fabien Onteniente.
 It is a sequel to the 2010 film Camping 2.
-The film was a box office success, having grossed over US$24.2 million in France, becoming the second highest-grossing domestic film in 2016, with 3,228,313 tickets sold.
+The film was a box office success, having grossed US$24.2 million in France, becoming the second highest-grossing domestic film in 2016, with 3,228,313 tickets sold.
+It is the third installment in the Camping film series.

 Plot

 In the summer, the Camping Flots Bleus (Blue Waves Campground) again await holidaying friends: The Pic, Jacky and Laurette, Gatineau, just-divorced Sophia, 37, and Patrick Chirac.
 This year, Patrick decides to try carpooling.
 Thinking about traveling across France with Vanessa, he is left with three young Dijon guys: Robert the charmer, Benji the hunk, and José the loudmouth.
 At the campground, Patrick is forced to test out his new co-sleeping arrangement.